0xSpyro/.github/profile/README.md

 ## Why Spyro | $PYRO?

-Spyro ETH is more than just a platform; it's a beacon for the future, guiding the way towards a more interconnected and dynamic crypto ecosystem.
+Spyro is more than just a platform; it's a beacon for the future, guiding the way towards a more interconnected and dynamic crypto ecosystem.
 By aligning with us, you're not just adopting cutting-edge technology; you're stepping into a movement geared towards transformative change.

 ## The Future is Near